-Federal Tax Deposits Must be Made by Electronic Funds Transfer

-You must use electronic funds transfer to make all federal deposits (such as deposits of estimated tax, employment tax, and excise tax).
+Federal Tax Deposits Must Be Made by Electronic Funds Transfer of estimated tax, employment tax, and excise tax).
 Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
-If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf.
-Also you may arrange for your financial institution to initiate a same day wire payment on your behalf.
-EFTPS is a free service provided by the Department of Treasury.
+If you don't want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf.
+Also, you may arrange for your financial institution to submit a same-day wire payment on your behalf.
+EFTPS is a free service provided by the Department of the Treasury.
 Services provided by your tax professional, financial institution, payroll services, or other third party may have a fee.
 To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477.
-Additional information about EFTPS is available in Publication 966, Electronic Federal Tax Payment System A Guide To Getting Started
+Additional information about EFTPS is available in Pub.
+966, Electronic Federal Tax Payment System: A Guide To Getting Started.